horse-link/horse.link/README.md

 # The API

 Our own market odds can be found at https://api.horse.link/.
-These requests are signed by the owner.
+These requests are signed by the owner with a UUID as a nonce.

 # Contract Addresses